-This course provides both practical and theoretical training in interpreting and translation.
+This program provides both practical and theoretical training in interpreting and translation.

 Interpreting and Translation at Western

-Subject to demand, the following languages are available: Arabic, Japanese, Mandarin, Korean, Persian (Farsi), Vietnamese and Spanish.
+Subject to demand, the following languages are available: Arabic, Japanese, Mandarin, Korean, Vietnamese and Spanish.

 Fees and delivery

 Delivery: On campus

 Start your unlimited journey today.